skonfig/extra/type/__netbox_uwsgi/man.rst

     # with multiple protocols
     #  parameter `--bind-to` will be ignored
+    #  avoids systemd sockets, but can handle multiple protocols
     __netbox $args
     require="__netbox" __netbox_uwsgi --uwsgi-bind 0.0.0.0:3031 \
                                       --http-bind 0.0.0.0:8080 \